Quarterly Survey of Financial Statements (QSFS)

 View the Questionnaire(s) and reporting guide(s).

 Most reporting and data entry errors are corrected through the application of data editing procedures.
 This is the application of checks to detect missing, invalid or inconsistent entries or to point to data records that are potentially in error.
 Some of these edits involve the adherence to basic accounting principles.
-In addition, collected data is also checked against historical data, at the aggregate level, as well as against other sources of related data and information.
+In addition, collected data are also checked against historical data, at the aggregate level, as well as against other sources of related data and information.

 In addition, the quarterly series is continually evaluated through trend analysis, as well as through comparisons to other data sources, to assess the quality of the data and to ensure consistency.
-For example, in the insurance industry, data from the Insurance Bureau of Canada are used as a tool in the generation of the Quarterly Financial Statistics for Enterprises financial series.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.